walkeralicia/Anorexia_CNV_GWAS/README.md

-﻿# CNV Genome-wide Association Study
+﻿# Genome-wide CNV Association Study

- This Github contains a workflow pipeline to conduct a copy number variant genome wide association study (CNV-GWAS) and accompanies the article "Genome-wide CNV-association study in 8,674 individuals with anorexia nervosa".
+ This Github contains a pipeline to conduct a copy number variant genome wide association study (CNV-GWAS) and accompanies the article "Genome-wide CNV-association study in 8,674 individuals with anorexia nervosa".

  # Citations